Coffee culture in Cape Town

-Cape Town has a thriving coffee culture, and the city is considered one of the best in the world for the beverage.
+Cape Town has a thriving coffee culture, and the city is considered to be one of the best in the world for the beverage.

 The city is known as an international coffee capital, and is home to multiple breweries, coffeehouse chains, and independent cafés.

 History

 Coffee beans arrived on the shores of Cape Town in the late 1800s.
 Modern coffee culture is said to have begun in the city in the early 2000s, when a handful of coffee connoisseurs set up coffeehouses around Cape Town.
 Since then, Cape Town's coffee industry has grown to boast the largest number of independent roasters in South Africa, and Cape Town CBD alone is home to over than 70 coffeehouses.

 In 2003, the Cape Gourmet Festival hosted the Cape Town Coffee Route, showcasing over 40 coffee shops from around the city.

 In 2007, David Donde, former co-owner of Origin Coffee Roasting and founder of Truth Coffee, started the Specialty Coffee Association of South Africa (SCASA).
 The association is dedicated to promoting the quality and sustainability of specialty coffee in Southern Africa, and supporting the recognition and development of the Southern African coffee industry through education, training, and the hosting of coffee competitions.

 In 2019, the first Cape Town Coffee Festival was hosted, at the historic Castle of Good Hope.
 The 2-day event featured over 65 exhibitors, as well as a workshop on the history of coffee, hosted by the Small Business Lab.
 Furthermore, the festival had experiential features including Latte Art Live.
 Professional baristas, including South Africa's Latte Art Champion, Christopher Abrahams, and the country's Barista Champion, Winston Thomas, demonstrated their latte art techniques.